sungheeyun/sungheeyun.github.io/_posts/2025-02-10-PST - Why Data SHALL be the Next Big Thing.markdown

 but I rebelliously used iPhones *AND* named my proud ML and optimization software platform iOpt!
 &ndash;
 This platform compressed months-long projects into weeks by automatically modeling problems mathematically and finding optimal solutions.
-This work, though we didn't realize it at the time, was already laying the groundwork for what would become modern AI applications. that compressed months-long projects into weeks by automatically modeling problems mathematically and finding optimal solutions.
 This work, though we didn't realize it at the time, was already laying the groundwork for what would become modern AI applications.

 # The Rise of Machine Learning, hence the Rise of AI